Kline School of Law

 John Cannan (e-mail: email@example.com; 215.571.4777; Room L310) is a Research and Instructional Services Librarian.
 He received his law degree from the University of Maryland, School of Law and practiced historic preservation and land use law in Baltimore.
 After obtaining his MLS from the University of Maryland, College of Library and Information Science, he was assistant law librarian at the Montgomery County (MD) Circuit Court Law Library and then a legal information analyst with the Law Library of Congress.
 He is a frequent writer on legal and legal research topics and author of “Are Public Law Librarians Immune from Suit?
 Muddying the Already Murky Waters of Law Librarian Liability,” which was published in the Law Library Journal.
 His current research interests are legal information services for self represented litigants, legislative history, Web 2.0 and judicial rules.

 Patrick Garon (email: email@example.com; 215.571.4733; Room L313) is the Access Services Evening Supervisor.
-A graduate of Boston College, Patrick spent six years in a similar position at the LSU Health Sciences Center Library in New Orleans.
-He is currently pursuing a Master of Science in Library & Information Science at Drexel’s College of Information Science and Technology.
+A graduate of Boston College, he spent six years in a similar position at the LSU Health Sciences Center Library in New Orleans.
+He has an All But Thesis postgraduate education in Mass Communication/Media Studies from Louisiana State University, and at Drexel he has taken several postgraduate courses in Library Science.
+Patrick has been with the Legal Research Center since 2007.

 Jessica Hsin-Wilson (email: firstname.lastname@example.org; 215.571.4796; Room L361) is the Acquisitions/Serials Librarian for the Legal Research Center.
 She is a New York University graduate and is currently pursuing her second master's degree in Library and Information Science at Drexel University.
 She has over 15 years of experience working at the NYU Bobst Library Acquisitions Department.

 Beth Huxta (email: email@example.com; 215.571.4820; Room L313) is the Access Services Day Supervisor for the Legal Research Center.
-Beth holds a B.A. in English from Temple University and is currently pursuing a Master of Science in Library & Information Science at Drexel University's College of Information Science and Technology.
+She holds a BA in English from Temple University and a Master of Science in Library & Information Science from Drexel University's College of Information Science and Technology.

 Francis Lotuaco (email: email@example.com; 215.571.4727; Room L367) is the Accounts Payable/Administrative Assistant for the Legal Research Center.